 At-large Steering Committee members are responsible for:

-- Using their expertise to help the NC BoS CoC make better decisions and improve the response to homelessness. - Helping to improve coordination between the CoC and the member's agency/sector. - Attending at least 75% of Steering Committee meetings.
-A Steering Committee approved proxy can be sent in their stead.
+- Using their expertise to help the NC BoS CoC make better_informed decisions and improve the response to homelessness. - Helping to improve coordination between the CoC and the member's agency/sector. - Attending at least 75% of Steering Committee meetings.